In The Margins: Part 3

 “Mother presented a strategic idea that leaned into this reality: The Hero’s Journey.
 Through using a popular storytelling framework, they helped us to understand how the ups and downs of NYC buying would allow us to hit all the main points of the buyer’s journey, embrace the emotion and drama of buying, and maintain our track record of a hyper-specific and realistic approach to showing life in New York City.”
 [Read more

 A fractal is the most fascinating of the structures Alison shares.
-Each fractal narrative begins with an idea that branches out in replicating but expanding detail.
+These stories. begin with a seed of a story or idea that branches out in replicating but expanding detail.
 An example Alison shares goes like this:

 1. The story’s first incarnation is a sketch of events minus detail or depth.